2021 NASCAR Camping World Truck Series: Schedule

 Daytona, Phoenix, Texas, Circuit of the Americas, and Gateway revealed their race dates ahead of the release of the entire schedule, which NASCAR announced on November 19, 2020.
 The schedule has since been adjusted twice, with the most recent changes announced on May 25, 2021.

 Note: The Triple Truck Challenge races (the first race at Darlington and races at Circuit of the Americas and Charlotte) are listed in bold.

 Broadcasting

-Fox will air the entirety of the schedule in 2021, as their contract TV deal goes through 2024.
-It has yet to be announced whether any races will be aired on the main Fox network.
-The vast majority of the races are broadcast on FS1, but typically changes are made during the season.
+Fox aired the entirety of the schedule in 2021, as their contract TV deal goes through 2024.

 Fox made a change to their broadcasting lineup for their Truck Series coverage for the 2021 season, as pit reporter Alan Cavanna was released by the network ahead of the season.

 Schedule changes

 There is one less race on the schedule, as it now contains 22 races instead of 23.
 This is also the first time since 2000 that the Truck Series has had more than one road course race (when Watkins Glen and Portland International Raceway were on the schedule).
 The original schedule had three road course races, the most since 1999 (when it had those two races plus Topeka).
 The current schedule features three such events (Daytona road course, Austin, Watkins Glen).